pvb11/Course8_Assignment1/README.md

 This directory contains my responses for the course project for the Johns Hopkins Data Science Specialization: Practical Machine Learning.

-This directory contains file files:
+This directory contains four files:

 PMLassignment1.R - contains all of the code to execute this analysis